withcatai/catai/CONTRIBUTING.md

 - Check the model does not exist in the `models-links.json` file.
 - Add the model to the `models-links.json` file
-- In the end of the URL, and hash that contains the commit-hash (if it from [Hugging Face](https://huggingface.co) or any other git control).
+- In the end of the URL, and the commit-hash (if it from [Hugging Face](https://huggingface.co) or any other git control).

 When you add an hash to the URL, you ensure that the model will have a backup URL.